r7wang/misc/gcloud/spanner/README.md

 * Get a better understanding of Paxos consensus algorithm.
 * How is the performance consistency?
 * When to use single-consumer vs. parallel-consumer API?
-* Can we query older versions of values?

 ## Whitepapers
 * [Spanner: Becoming a SQL System](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/acac3b090a577348a7106d09c051c493298ccb1d.pdf)